 Karolina deeply believes in W. Disney’s words :”If you can dream it, you can do it.”

-Carolina is the part-time Youth Worker Facilitator for TRAIN overseeing the day to day admin tasks of the organisation, managing communications, coordinating volunteers and supporting Alice our lead youth worker and trustees.
-She currently works at Oxfam GB as the Education and Youth Advisor and is very passionate about supporting young people to make positive decisions and believes everyone should be given the chance to make their way in the world.
+Carolina is the Youth Worker and Facilitator for TRAIN overseeing the day to day tasks of the organisation, managing communications, coordinating volunteers and supporting Alice-lead youth worker on youth work and strategic support for the trustees.
+She has been working as a Youth professional in a variety of mediums particulary in the area of non formal learning and Development Education for the past 9 years; she has taught in state schools, managed youth projects, and most recently worked at Oxfam GB as the Education and Youth Advisor for the Campaigns Team.
+Carolina is very passionate about supporting young people to make positive decisions and believes every young person should be given the opportunity to make their own way in the world.

 Martin has been volunteering with TRAIN for many years.
 He has supported TRAIN by being the man in the know when it comes to IT.
 He has spent many hours setting up new PCs and laptops and is always at the end of the phone to ask if we have turned it off and on again.